Skirball Cultural Center Kicks Off 2014 Sunset Concerts, Free Community Concert Series

 The Skirball Cultural Center announces the line-up for its eighteenth annual free Sunset Concerts.
 Circumnavigating the globe from the Americas to Africa, the 2014 season features a dynamic mix of traditions and styles.
-The schedule is as follows: the California debut of Noura Mint Seymali (July 24); the California debut of Conjunto Chappotín y Sus Estrellas (July 31); The Haden Triplets (August 7); Flaco Jiménez and Max Baca & Los Texmaniacs (August 14); Yiddish Tango Club (August 21); and Jeffery Broussard & The Creole Cowboys (August 28).
+The schedule is as follows: the California debut of Noura Mint Seymali (tonight, July 24); the California debut of Conjunto Chappotín y Sus Estrellas (July 31); The Haden Triplets (August 7); Flaco Jiménez and Max Baca & Los Texmaniacs (August 14); Yiddish Tango Club (August 21); and Jeffery Broussard & The Creole Cowboys (August 28).

 While staying true to the series' world music roots, the 2014 season reflects the Skirball's deepening interest in the national scene and Americana.
 Jordan Peimer, Vice President of Programs, remarks, "Taking their critically hailed debut album on the road, The Haden Triplets will enthrall our audiences with their unique take on American folk.
 Meanwhile, Jeffery Broussard and his Creole Cowboys are sure to have everyone dancing to their lively zydeco."